mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I played around with PowerPanel for a few minutes, and I thought it was okay but unnecessary.
 The software is the quality you'd expect for closed-source, vendor-specific hardware management software.
 The physical controls on the UPS are good enough for me.

-Presumably, there's some way to configure PowerPanel to tell my devices to shut down gracefully in the event of a power cut, but I don't consider it worth the trouble in my environment.
+PowerPanel can run custom scripts when the UPS loses power, so I could theoretically automate shutdowns of the other devices in my rack on power cuts, but it's not worth the trouble in my environment.

-The UPS is completely silent, which I thought was a given for a battery backups, but it turns out it's not...
+Another plus is that the UPS is completely silent, which I thought was a given for a battery backups, but it turns out it's not...

 ### Review: Tripp Lite SMART1500LCD